ahron-chet/DarkScryC2/README.md

   connections over legacy TCP or WebSocket and stores their state in Redis.
 A built-in FastAPI application exposes management APIs used by the other components.
-- **Django backend** – provides REST endpoints and asynchronous task execution through `arqworker`.
-It stores agent metadata in PostgreSQL and relies on the server component to execute actions.
+- **Management API** – FastAPI service that handles authentication, task scheduling with ARQ and stores agent metadata in PostgreSQL.
-- **Next.js frontend** – a React based dashboard that talks to the Django APIs for operator interaction.
+- **Next.js frontend** – a React based dashboard that communicates with the management API for operator interaction.
 - **C# client** – prototype Windows agent written in C#.
 - **C++ client** – ongoing port built with CMake and using `websocketpp` for networking.